JMS55/jms55.github.io/content/posts/2026_09_15_solari_bevy_0_20/index.md

 Note that there _are_ some downsides I've found from the unified ReSTIR algorithm.

+Shadow boundaries where some pixels prefer GI, and some prefer DI, get a bit worse to the single set of reservoirs.

-One simple downside is that a big unified pathtracing kernel uses more registers than separate kernels, which reduces occupancy and can hurt performance.
+Another downside is that a big unified pathtracing kernel uses more registers than separate kernels, which reduces occupancy and can hurt performance.
 It's not typically a huge loss, but it's something to be aware of.

-The bigger issue is that we're no longer tracing paths for both the primary vertex's diffuse _and_ specular lobes every frame.
+The real issue is that we're no longer tracing paths for both the primary vertex's diffuse _and_ specular lobes every frame.
 Before, we had dedicated passes for diffuse and specular GI paths (really just a single-bounce for diffuse GI, we weren't doing a full path), but now we're only tracing a single path, with stochastic lobe selection for dielectric materials that have two lobes.
 Tracing two separate paths would be too expensive.

 Remember from the last post that dielectric materials are implemented as a thin specular lobe layered _over_ a diffuse lobe.
 Depending on what angle you view it at, the top specular layer gets a certain percentage of the energy, with the rest being transmitted to the diffuse layer beneath it.
 When picking a BRDF lobe to follow to keeping tracing the path, we can importance sample the two layers according to these percentages, biasing towards picking the lobe that will recieve a higher amount of energy.